 We are here to help you to choose the best external hard drives that money can buy in 2018.
 After many research and testing, we have found that the best external desktop hard drive is Western Digital 4 TB My Book for most people.

 3 Best External Desktop Hard Drives Reviews For 2019

 This My Book 4 TB is reliable, super fast, and less expensive than the other external desktop drives we tested, in addition, it has enough space for your future storage needs and a long three-year warranty.
 You can easily secure your files on this external desktop hard drive with 4TB storage capacity.

-Maximum data transfer rates of this hard drive is up to 5Gbps in USB 3.0 mode.
+Maximum data transfer rates of this hard drive are up to 5Gbps in USB 3.0 mode.
 Data transfer rates are up to 480Mbps in USB 2.0 mode.
 This WD 4 TB My Book is compatible with Windows(R) 8.
 You will get WD SmartWare Pro backup software and Acronis True Image system-level backup software.

 The 8 TB My Book is just as reliable as our first choice, and it was about as fast in our Blu-ray and HD Tune tests, but about 4 minutes slower in our Time Machine testing.

 It’s cheaper per terabyte than the other My Book models.
 It costs around $170 at this writing.
 We recommend this hard drive only if you need that much space.